Questions about Nursing?

 Complete Online Institute of Nursing Application

-Complete the online Institute of Nursing Application for the Associate Degree Nursing Program.
+Complete the online Nursing Application for the Associate Degree Nursing Program.
 This application should be submitted no later than the posted deadline date for the option of your choice.
 A $25 non-refundable fee will be charged to your EFSC account for this application.
 The fee is to be paid at the cashier's office or online, no later than the application deadline.

 Submit TEAS Test scores

 Applicants must take the Test of Essential Academic Skills (TEAS) prior to the deadline.
 The test is valid for 2 years.
 The first attempt within 1 year will be used.
 (See Health Program TEAS Test for test dates, version, information and registration.)